High Sex: Understand Exactly How Cannabis Can Affect Your Sex Life

 This is one reason cannabis-infused lubes are suspected to be so successful.
 Check out this article on how you can make your own.

 Testosterone is a sex hormone that is important for both male and female libido.
-When consumed in moderate amounts, the early research hints, THC caused testosterone spikes for about a half an hour.
-This spike was followed by a testosterone crash before the hormone balanced to normal levels.
+When consumed in moderate amounts, early research suggests that THC may testosterone spikes for about a half an hour.
+In rodent research, this spike was followed by a testosterone crash before the hormone balanced to normal levels.

 This suggests that cannabis may cause fluctuations in sex drive, perhaps including some moments of spiked libido early on.
 After a while, though, it may be more difficult to get in the mood.
 However, stronger research in humans is needed to validate these claims.

 Humans respond to scent signals without realizing it all the time.
 Rodent research has shown that cannabis may stimulate the olfactory bulb, heightening your sense of smell while you’re high.
-In the article, rodents under the influence of cannabis demonstrated an improved sense of smell that led them to food.
+In studies, rodents under the influence of cannabis demonstrated an improved sense of smell that led them to food.

 Try the Hydrology 9 Portable Vaporizer to see if adds an out-of-this-world experience to sex.

 This one makes complete sense, because sex and weed, especially with the right partner, can be mind-blowingly good.
 An in-depth study from the Archives of Sexual Behavior on how alcohol and weed impact sex found some couples want “more sex after the first sexual episode on marijuana.”
 That implies it was pretty damned good the first time.

 A large 2017 study in The Journal of Sexual Medicine strongly suggests that regular cannabis use may increase sexual drive.
 People who used weed had 20 percent more sex than those who did not—and this applied to both genders.